fission/fission.io/content/en/docs/reference/glossary.md

 ### Storage Service

-The storage service is the home for all archives of packages with sizes larger than 256KB.
+The storage service is the home for all archives of packages with sizes larger than 256 KB.

 ## T